 General Explanation Guide

-The content below is a general explanation guide for the main photography contracts - there may be variation depending on the version that you have.
+The content below is a general explanation guide for the main photography contracts - there may be variations depending on the version that you have.
 Please only use this for educational purposes and your understanding; this guide does not constitute legal advice.

 However, in certain situations, you can turn this into more customer service bonus points if you want.
 For example.
 If a client asks you “I really really like that one image, but I don’t see it here.
 Can you find it for me?”
 You can say that you’ll look for it or at least try and find it but don’t guarantee anything, etc., or something of the sort.
 Technically you have artistic discretion and you don’t have to do that, but it’s all about how much you want to go above and beyond for your client.
 Sometimes you simply may not have an image of the exact moment your client is looking for, and sometimes you may find it in your stash of RAW images from the shoot and decide to edit it and give it to them.
 Regardless, this provision covers you if you really don’t want to do that (or don’t have time, or you deleted the extra files that weren’t going to be presented to the client, etc.).